Peter J. M. Squires

-Air Vice-Marshal Peter James Murray Squires, (born 1968) is a senior Royal Air Force officer, who currently serves as the Commander of British Forces Cyprus.
+Air Vice-Marshal Peter James Murray Squires, (born 1968) is a senior Royal Air Force officer, who is current Director of the Military Aviation Authority (MAA) since March 2025.
+Previously, Squires served as the Administrator of the Sovereign Base Areas of Akrotiri and Dhekelia and Commander of British Forces Cyprus from 2022 until March 2025.
 From August 2016 to October 2019 he served as Commandant of RAF College Cranwell.
-He was formerly a Harrier pilot and served as commander of No. 100 Squadron RAF, flying BAE Systems Hawks.
+A Harrier II pilot until the aircraft type's premature retirement from British military service, he then served as commander of No. 100 Squadron RAF, flying BAE Systems Hawks.

 Early life and education

 Squires was born in 1968 in the United Kingdom.
 From 1975 to 1986, he was educated at Warwick School, an all-boys public school in Warwick.
 He learned to fly at Wellesbourne Mountford Airfield, passing his junior flying test at the age of sixteen.
 Having received a bursary, he studied aeronautics and astronautics at the University of Southampton, graduating with a Bachelor of Engineering (BEng) degree in 1989.
 He later undertook a Master of Arts (MA) degree in defence studies, which he completed in 2006.